Bachelor of Environmental ScienceProgram details

 - considerable hands-on experience with equipment, both in the laboratory and in the field

 - frequent field trips during second and third year

 Many activities involve working in small groups to foster teamwork and a collaborative approach to research and projects.

 - Department of Environment, Land, Water and Planning (DELWP)

 - municipal councils

 - Sustainable Regions program (DOTARS)

-There is also an opportunity to undertake a team research project in Vietnam.
+There is also an opportunity to undertake a team research project.
 Designed to replicate a professional consultancy practice, this project enables final-year students to apply their knowledge to an environmental issue from a range of perspectives.

 Timothy Coggan decided to study environmental science at RMIT because of the ability to tailor the program and focus on a specific area of interest.

 With a love of the outdoors and a passion for science, Phoebe Lewis was excited by the prospect of regular field trips and meeting like-minded people when studying Environmental Science at RMIT.